 Yes.
 A bill was passed in April of 2021 to allow sports betting in Phoenix.
 The official launch date is September 9, however, a number of partnerships in the state have already formed.

 You must be 21-years-old or older to place a sports bet in Phoenix.

-FanDuel will offer a retail sportsbook location at Phoenix Suns Arena in downtown Phoenix and Caesar’s Sportsbook will offer one near Chase Field.
+FanDuel will offer a retail sportsbook location at the Footprint Center in downtown Phoenix and Caesar’s Sportsbook will offer one near Chase Field.
 Bally’s Corporation will also offer a sportsbook near the Footprint Center.

-FanDuel and Caesar’s Sportsbook are the two closest retail sportsbooks as they are both located in downtown Phoenix.
+FanDuel, Caesar’s Sportsbook, and Bally’s are the three closest retail sportsbooks as they are all located in downtown Phoenix.

 All sports bets must be made within Arizona state lines and all sports bettors must prove they are 21-years-old or older with valid identification.

 Yes.
 DraftKings offers a retail sportsbook at TPC Scottsdale and online betting options as well.

 Yes.
 FanDuel offers online sports betting as well as a sportsbook location in the Footprint Center in downtown Phoenix.